codebrainz/geany-themes/index/README.md

 the colour scheme will be available in Geany for user once it's restarted.
 This field will never be empty.

+#### compat

+This field contains a list of Geany version number strings.
+Each version number represents a release (or next) version of Geany that should support the scheme.
+If this field is empty, missing or contains an empty list, the scheme should be assumed to work with all versions of Geany.

 #### description

 A short description of the theme or an empty string.
 The string is meant